miladrahimi/phpcontainer/README.md

 ### Error handling

-The container might raise the following exceptions:
+The container might raise the `ContainerException` exception.

-`NotFoundException` raises when you try to make an abstraction while you haven't bound it to any concrete yet.

-`ContainerException` raises when `ReflectionException` raises, or the container cannot inject parameter values to the concrete constructor or closures.
+It raises when `ReflectionException` raises, no concrete exist for given abstraction, or the container cannot inject parameter values to the concrete constructor or closures.

 ## License